 What is an Oxygen Concentrator?
 How does a concentrator help?
 With the demand for medical oxygen continuing unabated and several States struggling to keep pace with demand, the oxygen concentrator has emerged as a sought-after device.
 Unlike medical oxygen sourced from industrial units, which are supplied via cylinders, concentrators are devices that can be operated at home.
 When is an oxygen concentrator needed?
 The device can aid those whose oxygen saturation levels are

-IIT Ropar develops nation's first power-free CPAP device 'Jivan Vayu' Indian Institute of Technology, Ropar has developed a device ‘Jivan Vayu’ which can be used as a substitute of CPAP machine.
+IIT Ropar develops the nation's first power-free CPAP device 'Jivan Vayu' Indian Institute of Technology, Ropar has developed a device ‘Jivan Vayu’ which can be used as a substitute of a CPAP machine.
 What is Continuous Positive Airway Pressure (CPAP)?
 CPAP is a treatment method for patients having breathing problems during sleep called sleep apnea.
 The machine uses mild air pressure to keep the airways open for easy breathing.
-It is also used to treat i
+It is also used to t

 AI-powered Contact-free Health Monitor & Step-Down ICU Dozee, a Department of Biotechnology (DBT) and its PSU Biotechnology Industry Research Assistance Council (BIRAC) funded start-up offers 'contact-free monitoring of the vital parameters of the patients on a normal bed.
 About DBT The Department of Biotechnology (DBT), Ministry of Science and Technology, boosts and augments the development of the biotechnology ecosystem in India through i

 Why do new waves of COVID-19 happen?
 Dr. V.K.
-Paul, Member (Health), NITI Aayog was explaining the reasons behind emergence of new pandemic waves and how it can be controlled or even avoided by following COVID appropriate behaviours and taking measures such as vaccination.
+Paul, Member (Health), NITI Aayog was explaining the reasons behind the emergence of new pandemic waves and how it can be controlled or even avoided by following COVID appropriate behaviours and taking measures such as vaccination.
 Dr. Paul said that there are four elements leading to the formation of a new wave.
-Behaviour of the virus: The virus has the capacity and ability to spread Susceptible host: Virus keeps looking for susceptible hosts
+The behaviour of the virus: The virus has the capacity and ability to spread Susceptible host: The virus keeps looking for susce

 Delta Plus variant of COVID-19 What is the Delta variant?
 How is it different from the Delta Plus variant?
 Why has it become a global concern?
 A mutant variant of SARS-CoV-2, B.1.617.2 is now named the Delta variant.
 It has mutations in its spike protein, which makes it more transmissible and able to evade immunity.
 It has already spread to 80 countries across the world.
 After India, now it is spreading fast in the U.K., some States in the U.S., Singapore and southern China.
 When t